17 Habits of People Who Are Great at Saving Money

 Good savers have a retirement account

-It’s not new advice but there’s a reason every financial adviser repeats it: Because this is your future we’re talking about.
-A good rule of thumb is to put 10 percent of your paycheck each month straight into a retirement account, Garrett says.
+It’s not new advice, but there’s a reason every financial adviser repeats it: Because this is your future we’re talking about.
+A good rule of thumb is to put ten percent of your paycheck each month straight into a retirement account, Garrett says.

 Good savers know the difference between wants and needs

 One of the biggest lies we’re sold today, Stanzak says, is that wants are actually needs.
 “I’ve had so many clients try and tell me that travel, new clothing, and eating out are real needs,” she says.
 “They’re really not.”
 Instead, good savers actually write down a list of their basic needs, their wants, and their big wishes.
-Learn the things rich people never waste their money on.
+For more money-saving tips, learn the things rich people never waste their money on.

 Autopay makes banking easier: In fact, it makes it too easy for money to flow in and out without your really registering what’s happening, Garrett says.
 Whether it’s writing out a physical check or filling out the form online, intentionally paying your bills makes your brain note the expenditure.
-Even better, she adds, good savers write all those down in their budget.
+If you do set up autopay (no late fees, after all!), make sure you don’t just set it and forget it.
+Check the transactions at least once a month to make sure the charges are accurate and get a good sense of what you’re spending.
+Even better, Garrett adds, good savers write all those transactions down in their budget.
 Which leads us to…

 Good savers have a budget

-Yes, a real, honest-to-goodness written chart or spreadsheet that they update and balance regularly is a trademark of good money savers.
+Yes, a real, honest-to-goodness written chart or spreadsheet that they update and balance regularly is one of the trademark money-saving tips from savvy savers.
 “The first clue you have that someone has a problem with money is when they can’t provide their monthly cash flow,” Stanzak says.
 You can’t save if you don’t even know how much money you have to begin with.

 Good savers use cash or checks